 At W&L, Professor Hooks serves as head of the department of Economics.
 Other W&L work includes a Presidential Search Committee, Provost Search Committee, Vice-President for Advancement Search Committee, President's Advisory Committee, Faculty Representative to the Board of Trustees, Faculty Review Committee, chair of the Academic Support Task Force, faculty advisor to Panhellenic Council, Sorority Housing Committee, the Trustee Alcohol Steering Committee, the Alcohol Task Force, the Faculty Executive Committee, and the Fringe Benefits Committee, and faculty advisor to Omicron Delta Kappa, the national leadership honor society founded at W&L. For the Williams School of Commerce, she has recently served as chair of the Holistic Faculty Success strategic planning group and chair of the Teaching Evaluation and Development Committee.

-Off campus, Professor Hooks serves as immediate past chair of the Mission Committee of the Board of Trustees of the Omicron Delta Kappa Society and Foundation.
-For ODK, she previously served as national vice president, as member for academe on the Board of Directors, and as chair of the National Awards Committee.
+Off campus, Professor Hooks serves the profession and community.
+For Omicron Delta Kappa Society and Foundation, she previously served as national vice president, as chair of the Mission Committee, as member for academe on the Board of Directors, as chair of the National Awards Committee, and is currently a trustee emerita.
 She is a member of the Regional Advisory Board for Truist Bank and volunteers with the local swim team, her church, and the local secondary schools.
-She is a recent past president of the Virginia Association of Economists (VAE).
+She is a past president of the Virginia Association of Economists (VAE).